-Stock market: Sensex, Nifty ends in gains - East Coast Daily English
+Stock Market: Sensex, Nifty ends in gains - East Coast Daily English

-In the stock market the domestic benchmark indices ended in gains.
-The BSE Sensex and NSE Nifty has settled trading on Friday higher.
+In the stock market the domestic benchmark indices has ended in gain on Thursday.
+The domestic benchmark indices BSE Sensex and NSE Nifty has rallied upwards.
+As per the market experts buying across all sectors has supported the upward rally of Indian equity markets.

-The top gainers in the market were SBI, Axis Bank, ICICI Bank,HDFC, IndusInd Bank, Coal India, BPCL, Cipla, Powergrid Corporation, Reliance Industries, Larsen and Toubro, Bajaj Finance, Maruti, HCL Tech, Tech Mahindra,SUn Pharma, Infosys, and Bharati Airtel.
+The top gainers in the market were Ultratech Cement, JSW Steel, Tata Steel, Grasim Industries,Vedanta, Tata Motors, and IndusInd Bank.

-The top losers in the market were Yes Bank, Wipro, Britannia, Kotak Mahindra, TCS, Titan and Ultratech Cement.
+The top losers in the market were Eicher Motors, Bajaj Auto, BPCL, Kotak Mahindra Bank, Cipla, Dr.Reddy’s Labs and TCS.

 Post Your Comments